 Professor David C. Baldus, law professor and statistician, reviewed the follow up report and its conclusions, noting that the report provided no explanation for clearly documented geographic and regional disparities in the administration of the death penalty:

-The September 2000 report clearly shows that in practice the federal death sentencing system is largely a Southern program.
-Twelve of the 19 men on federal death row as of September were sentenced in the South, including 6 from Texas and 4 from Virginia.
-The new report focuses on regional differences in the racial composition of the pools of potential capital cases that the districts have generated (p.
+The September 2000 report clearly showed that in practice the federal death sentencing system was largely a Southern program.
+Twelve of the 19 men on federal death row as of September had been sentenced in the South, including 6 from Texas and 4 from Virginia.
+The Ashcroft report, however, focused on regional differences in the racial composition of the pools of potential capital cases that the districts had generated (p.
 17).
-This has nothing to do with regional disparities in the rates at which death eligible defendants in the system are capitally charged and sentenced to death.
+This had nothing to do with the regional disparities in the rates at which death eligible defendants in the system had been capitally charged and sentenced to death.

 Statement of Professor David C. Baldus to the Honorable Russell D. Feingold

 Committee on the Judiciary, U. S. Senate, June 11, 2001.